-We are going to ensure that every DC Government employee is clear about our expectations, policies, and laws relating to unlawful discrimination or harassment.
-To do this, we:
+The DC Department of Human Resources will ensure that every DC Government employee is clear about the expectations, policies, and laws relating to unlawful discrimination or harassment.
+To do this, DCHR:

-- Train all employees on related laws and policies; and
+- Trains all employees on related laws and policies; and

-- Provide response training for all managers and supervisors.
+- Provides response training for all managers and supervisors.

-Sexual harassment violates the District's values, the DC Department of Human Resources takes all claims of harassment seriously, and we remain committed to providing a safe working environment for all employees.
+Sexual harassment violates the District's values, the DC Department of Human Resources takes all claims of harassment seriously, and will remain committed to providing a safe working environment for all employees.

 About the Order